thehopeorg/thehopeorg.github.io/_posts/2010-03-12-appendix-1-a-the-tree-of-life-pattern-in-the-kabbalah.md

 categories: regenesis
 ---

-### **The Tree of the Sefirot as the Tree of Life; The 2D diagram as projection of the 5-D world of Sefer Tezirah; The parallel scheme of inter-human communications.**
+### **The Tree of the Sefirot as the Tree of Life; The 2D diagram as projection of the 5-D world of Sefer Tezirah; The parallel scheme of inter-human communications**

 [https://www.thehope.org/regenesis/appendix-1-a-the-tree-of-life-pattern-in-the-kabbalah/](https://www.thehope.org/regenesis/appendix-1-a-the-tree-of-life-pattern-in-the-kabbalah/)